Segmentation Framework in Business Analysis: Structure Guide

 • Next action: if this branch is the problem, what would management do differently?

 Also separate segmentation from nearby structures.
 A driver tree breaks down the mechanics of a metric, such as revenue, cost, profit, or growth.
 Segmentation cuts the business into groups.
 A decision tree compares paths, tradeoffs, and go or no-go logic.
 Strong case answers often combine them.
 You might use a driver tree for profitability, then segment the revenue or cost branch by product, channel, or customer.
-To see what clean branches look like in practice, review issue tree examples before building your own.
+To see what clean branches look like in practice, review the issue tree case interview guide before building your own.

 The practice goal is not to memorize every possible segment.
 It is to learn how to choose a lens, verbalize it clearly, and defend why it matters.